-Note: In the Netherlands between 2018 and 2019, the smoking rates have not changed significantly for either men or women.
-However, smoking rates did decrease significantly between 2014 and 2019 for both men and women.
+Note: In the Netherlands between 2019 and 2020, the smoking rate decreased significantly among men, but has not changed significantly among women.
+However, smoking rates did decrease significantly between 2014 and 2020 for both men and women.
+This figure displays the smoking rate of the total population of the Netherlands in red for comparison.